8 Secrets to Control Cravings and Evening Eating

-Night and evening eating is usually the result of either actual hunger or more likely cravings.
+Cravings for sweet or salty foods and snacks rather than true hunger are the major evening eating problems.
 Nothing can sabotage a weight loss plan like loss of control of food intake during the evening.
-Research has found that hedonic hunger(eating for pleasure) far exceeds energy deficits(lack of food) when it comes to eating between the evening meal and bedtime.
+Research has found that hedonic hunger(eating for pleasure) far exceeds energy deficit(lack of food) eating when it comes to eating between the evening meal and bedtime.
 Cravings, a need for certain pleasure producing foods(usually sweets or salts) is strongly influenced by the availability and palatability of the food in the home.
-There are many impulses to eat including both external and internal factors:
+If the food is easy to get, cheap and pleasing its the first thing most people focus on.

 3. Eating when thirst is the driving feeling or often low blood sugar.